Alexander the Great (2010 film): Plot

-Prathapa Varma is a rich man in Dubai who has a son named Manu, but he also has an adulterous relation with a lady in Mumbai, Janet, with whom he has another son named Alexander Varma.
+Prathapa Varma is a rich man in Dubai who has a son named Manu, but he also has an adulterous relation with a lady in Mumbai, Janet, with whom he has another son named Alexander.
 In his will, he has bequeathed all his wealth to his Alexander.
 If Alexander dies, then 40% of Prathapa Varma's wealth will go to his relatives Rama Varma, Ravi Varma, etc.; 30% goes to Manu; and the remaining 30% goes to a trust.
-If Manu dies, then 100% will go to the trust, so the relatives decide to kill him, while Manu decides to go and meet Alexander and get the power of attorney from him so that he can get all of Varma's wealth, and then either kill him or get rid of Alexander.
+If Manu dies, then 100% will go to the trust, so the relatives decide to kill him, while Manu decides to go and meet Alexander and get a power of attorney from him so that he can get all of Varma's wealth, and then either kill him or get rid of Alexander.
 He goes in search of Alexander with his girlfriend Bismitha and his maternal uncle, Sri Ramakrishnan.
 However, to their surprise, Alexander is in a mental rehabilitation center under the treatment of Dr. Korah.
 Manu tries to convince Alexander to sign the document, but every time he either opposes it or escapes from the place.
 Meanwhile, Rama Verma send a group of thugs to kill Alexander.
 At the same time Thomas, a moneylender from which Manu lent money, also send thugs to kill Alexander.
 But the genius Alexander escapes from them as well as saves his fellows.
 Eventually, Manu realizes that his brother has unique abilities, which he grows to accept.
 He starts becoming fond of his half-brother.
 Manu decides to bring Alexander to Dubai.
 After reaching Dubai, Alexander reveals that he is mentally stable.
 The film goes to a flashback when Alexander along with his father took a room in a hotel.
 They discover a dead waitress in the room.
 Prathapa Verma is accused of the murder.
 To save his father, Alexander takes responsibility of the crime and is sent to jail.
 To get out from the jail, Alexander pretends as if he is mentally unstable.
 And for his treatment he was taken to the rehabilitation center.